mrajagopal/Practise/NonRepeating/README.md

 #### About

-The question came from an Amazon interview question described in [YouTube video](https://www.youtube.com/watch?v=5co5Gvp_-S0).
+The question came from an Amazon interview described in [YouTube video](https://www.youtube.com/watch?v=5co5Gvp_-S0).

 #### Problem description